 Walking and hiking is a much-loved pastime in New Zealand, and better yet, it’s free.
 With such varied landscapes, there’s loads of walks to explore.

-Many of the services included in our Starter Pack are designed to help you save money.
-We've backpacked around New Zealand too, so we have lots of tips to share with you!
+Many of the services included in New Zealand Arrival Packs are designed to help you save money.
+Your advisors have backpacked around New Zealand too, so they’ll have lots of tips to share with you!